lauyilouis/onepress-commerce-web/README.md

 2. [Cypress](https://www.cypress.io/)
 3. [Eslint](https://eslint.org/)

+## How to Start
+1. run `yarn` to install dependencies.
+2. run `yarn start` to start the nextjs web server.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.